Dori, Burkina Faso

 Dori (also known as Winde or Wendu) is a town in northeastern Burkina Faso, near the border of Niger.
 It is located at around 14.03°N 0.03°W. It is the capital of Sahel Region and has a population of 46,512 (2019).
-The main ethnic group is the Fula (Fulani) but Tuaregs, Songhai, and Hausa people are often present.
+The main ethnic group is the Fula (Fulani) but Tuaregs and Songhai are often present.
 It is a town known for its herders and popular livestock markets.

 Dori recorded a temperature of 47.2 C in 1984, which is the highest temperature to have ever been recorded in Burkina Faso.

+In 2020, it was reported that the Emir of Liptako lived in Dori.

+Climate

+Dori has a semi-arid climate (Köppen climate classification BSh).

 Mines

 In 2004, a proposal surfaced to link the manganese mines by rail with the seaports of Ghana.